FoxLisk/alttp-notes/all bosses no eg/route.md

   * Now do [overworld conveyor](glitches.md#overworld-conveyor)
   * In the ow conveyor state, hold up to walk along the slope. this will put you on X-6FF
     * From here, hold your sword out and do 1-frames to the left.
 If you pop way to the left, back off and start trying again. if you nudge 1 frame right, let yourself get conveyed into lost woods.
 Hold sword charge here!
 There are tiles somewhere on the next screen that fuck up your $EF value and put you in EG in mire.
+    * Make sure your 1-frames nudge you over a pixel; you have to be on X-700 for the fall into the pit to work!
   * This will eventually carry you to something that, at least, *looks* like the ether medallion island again.
 Make sure your sword is held out no later than now
   * Release the spin on either the 2nd frame Link is on Y-E1A or the first frame he's on Y-E19
     1. E1C is when, between link's shield and the dark shadow, there's 1 pixel of dirt and then 2 pixels of dirt on the right: like a little triangle, long on the right.